 Right.

-So well, listen to this.
+So, well, listen to this.

-I you know, because I'm in this study, I go once a month, they draw blood, they do nasal swabs on me, uh, they do um um saliva tests, and so for the next six months, you know, I've been going once a month for this.
+And so for the next six months, you know, I've been going once a month for this.

-The first week I was going every day, and then um uh the worst part uh was the body aches.
+And then the worst part was the body aches.

 Uh-huh.

-I mean, I if it was me, I I think, I don't know for sure, but if it was me, I think my gut tells me I probably would have gone with the known and not the unknown.
+I mean, if it was me, I think, I don't know for sure, but if it was me, I think my gut tells me I probably would have gone with the known and not the unknown because I know from people, so many different people that I know that got the infusion.

 Now many people just get in the shop at the same results.

-You sh you deserve a lot of credit for that, and more importantly, you feel better.
+You deserve a lot of credit for that.

-And that almost immediately, you know, they know things have changed.
+They can feel the internal war and that almost immediately, you know, they know things have changed.

-But again, take it these are people that I I'm telling, get it early.
+These are people that I'm telling, get it early.

 Don't wait.

-Well, g well, guess what, Sean?
+Well, guess what, Sean?

-I every doctor approval, but go ahead.
+You can get your doctor approval, but go ahead.

 Yeah.

-Uh uh, I've been going to another place for testing for antibodies.
+I've been going to another place for testing for antibodies.

-I got it in the beginning of August.
+It's been, let me see, I got it in the beginning of August.

 Wow.